Table of Contents

 - Stir gently so the ginger beer stays lively.

-- Add the ginger bitters at the end so the flavour stays clear and balanced.
+- Add the ginger bitters at the end so the flavor stays clear and balanced.

 - Serve straight away for the freshest finish.